egonelbre/egonelbre.com/content/article/2017-02-25 paradigm-is-not-the-implementation.md

 ![domain expert  --  developer  --  language](https://cdn-images-1.medium.com/max/800/1*jvhkGjeG_NCDjzgwirzaOQ.png)
 domain expert  --  developer  --  language

-We don’t have to just worry about how we think, but also [how we communicate how we think](https://en.wikipedia.org/wiki/Communication), how others think, how they talk about their thoughts, how I interpret their thoughts, how I represent my ideas etc…
+We don’t have to just worry about how we think, but also [how we communicate how we think](https://en.wikipedia.org/wiki/Communication), how others think, how they talk about their thoughts, how I interpret their thoughts, how I represent my ideas etc ...

 _Trying to smooth the translating between different mental-models gives arise to different ways of designing software (e.g. DDD)._